daansteemit/steemrepair/registration.md

-## HOW TO REGISTER WITH STEEMREPAIR TRAIL
+## HOW TO REGISTER WITH STEEMREPAIR TEAM

 People who want to join our internal team have to pass the official registration process.